Baths of Caracalla: Sporting

 The area was used for the Rome Grand Prix four times between 1947 and 1951.

 At the 1960 Summer Olympics, the venue hosted the gymnastics events.

 Film

 The baths were used as a filming location for John Wick: Chapter 2.

+The baths feature prominently in La Dolce Vita.

 Visiting

 The extensive ruins of the baths have become a popular tourist attraction.
 The baths are open to the public for an admission fee.
 Access is limited to certain areas/walkways to avoid additional damage to the mosaic floors.